-Personal condo insurance is very affordable compared to other types of insurance, especially when you consider the protection it provides.
+Personal condo insurance is very affordable compared to homeowners insurance, especially when you consider the protection it provides.
 This type of insurance policy can cost as little as $20/month.
 Home insurance experts say that an average personal condo insurance policy in Canada costs somewhere between $27 and $33 per month.

 The amount you can expect to pay will be dictated by the limits of insurance you select.
 The bigger and more comprehensive the policy, the more you pay per month; but don’t undercut yourself just to save a few dollars.
 This can mean paying for additional living expenses in the policy, but perhaps paying a higher deductible if you have savings set aside for a random incident.
 Talk to an insurance broker to ensure you get the coverage you need at the price you want.

-These insights are shared by InsurEye, a leading Canadian platform for consumer reviews, educating Canadians about different types of insurance and offering best rates for cheap condo insurance in Toronto and condo insurance in Calgary.
+These insights were provided by InsurEye, a leading Canadian platform for consumer reviews, educating Canadians about different types of insurance and offering competitive rates for cheap condo insurance in Toronto and condo insurance in Calgary.